Due to current COVID-19 situation and staffing constraints lab hours have changed.

 Fri: 7.30am – 2.30pm

 Laboratory staff collect and test blood and other samples from patients when requested by a health care professional.
-A wide range of tests are available at Grey Base Hospital, and more tests are available through our partnership with Canterbury Health Laboratories in Christchurch.
+A wide range of tests are available at Te Nikau, Grey Hospital & Health Centre, and more tests are available through our partnership with Canterbury Health Laboratories in Christchurch.

 To learn more about Pathology, visit the Know Pathology website.